IPGP/CLEEDI/_pages/participate.md

 ## Fee details

-400 euros for senior participants (200 for students).
+400 euros for senior participants (200 for postdocs and students).

 ## Cluster